dDenVil/SMAS_as_a_master_work/README.md

 A similar principle must be used to implement the **bio-alarm system**.
 That is, you need to wake up the person in the nearest time set on the timer during the transition from the first to the second stage of slow sleep.
 And the awakening can be provided by opening the window blinds, which will allow sunlight to enter the room, by turning on the lighting or by sound indication.
 In a simple case, it is a timer that opens the blinds at the set time.

-# Analysis of measured data
+# ANALYSIS OF MEASURED DATA

 The created log created 26728 lines of data in 8 hours of work, and occupies 8.26 MB of memory.
 That is, a 2 GB memory card is enough for more than 200 nights, where each hour of recording takes about 1 MB of memory.